Select. Submit. Protect.

 Welcome to conservation in action!
 As an employee of a Conservation Alliance member, you have the unique opportunity to help us choose which conservation projects will receive funding for this season’s grant-giving cycle.

-How to learn about each project: For each project below, click on the photo to learn more about the effort, including an overview of the project, what TCA staff are saying about the effort, and the intended impact.
+How to learn about each project: The front of each entry shows you a view of the landscape, project name, and organization.
+It also indicates if the organization is BIPOC-led (Black, Indigenous, or other People of Color).
+Click on the photo to learn more about the effort, including an overview of the project, what TCA staff are saying about the effort, and the intended impact.
 You can access the project’s application from here as well.
 Please note that all information is confidential – please do not share it with others.
 Once you decide which projects you want to select, click the heart icon on the bottom left, and once you are done, click Submit Ballot.

 Your vote here drives change out there.
-So go ahead—help protect the wild places and communities you love by selecting your top 10 projects from the full list of 30 options below.
-TCA aims to fund approximately 20-25 projects, based on available funds and your votes.
-Employee votes will be aggregated into one ballot per company and final decisions will be announced in June 2025.
+So go ahead—help protect the special places and communities you love by selecting your top 10 projects from the full list of 27 options below.
+TCA aims to fund 15-20 projects, based on available funds and your votes.
+Employee votes will be aggregated into one ballot per company and final decisions will be announced in August 2026.

-If you would like to see additional information about any project or if you have questions, please contact us at kim@conservationalliance.com.
+If you would like to see additional information about any project or if you have questions, please contact Kim Paymaster, TCA Grant Program Director at kim@conservationalliance.com.

 Read More